HARSHPARMAR1281/E-commerce/README.md

 # BUYPOINT - E-Commerce App

-A simple and modern e-commerce app for Android that lets you shop, pay, and track your orders easily.
+A simple and modern e-commerce app for Android that lets you explore, shop, and pay your orders easily.
+Real payments are not sucessfull as test API of Razorpay is used.

 ## What's Inside?